11/26/2024

 Ross Seymour

 Hi, guys.
-Congratulations on the strong results and guide.
+Congratulations on the strong results and guides.
 I guess my first question for me is really what changed?
-I know you talked about the different waves and when they're coming, but the inflection point growing maybe 5% above the midpoint of your range, but an impressive 30% sequentially.
-I know you called January seasonal, but it seems like it's even better than seasonal.
-What's the activity at your customer that's changing?
-I guess what I'm really getting at is I understand it's the new product adoption, but is there also just kind of shipping closer to end demand?
-Is this the beginning of secular growth, or is it also bolstered by a cyclical rebound?
+I know you talked about the different waves and when they're coming, but the inflection point, you know, growing, you know, maybe 5% above the midpoint of your range, but an impressive 30% sequentially, and I know you called January seasonal, but it seems like it's even better than seasonal.
+So what's the activity at your customers that's changing?
+And I guess what I'm really getting at is I understand it's the new product adoption, but is there also just kind of shipping closer to end demand?
+So is this the beginning of secular growth, or is it also bolstered by a cyclical rebound?

 speaker